timjmiller/wham/pkgdown/index.md

 source(file.path(wham.dir, "example_scripts", "ex1_basics.R"))
 ```

-You can run ALL examples with (takes 1 hour):
+You can run ALL examples with (this is not quick):
 ```r
 library(wham)
 wham.dir <- find.package("wham")